alexanderik79/home-work-27/readme.md

 ## Features
 - Navigation: Buttons (❮/❯), touch, drag, ←/→ keys.

 - Autoplay: Toggle with / or Space.
+Stop when cursor on hover.

 - Responsive: 50% desktop, 100% mobile.